Please try searching something.

 Before you start enabling this payment method, make sure that your DECTA account manager has given you Open Banking permission.
 DECTA Open Banking logo files are available upon request from our support team.

-parameter in the order request, which will be used to redirect your customer back to you in case a confirmation is not received within 3 minutes after returning to the Gateway.
+Open Banking method is one of those methods which may have a delayed confirmation from the payment provider.
+Depending on the provider, the payment confirmation in some cases can be delayed from a couple of minutes to multiple days.
+For such cases we advise sending us the in_progress_redirect parameter in the order request, which will be used to redirect your customer back to you in case a confirmation is not received within 3 minutes after returning to the Gateway.
 Once the Gateway will receive a confirmation from the payment provider, you will receive an appropriate webhook with a new status of the payment.
 Make sure that the URL you use for such redirects clearly explains to your customers that the payment has been successfully processed but requires additional time for the final confirmation.
 You should also state that, after receiving the final confirmation, you will notify your customers about its result via different means.

-Checkout Options
+Integration Options

 - Host2Host